meta-hub/fivem-getwave/README.md

 Add fivem-getwave to your resources directory (through git or download).

 # Usage
-If you want to get the wave data from a local file, ensure you have placed it inside the "nui/files" dreictory.
+If you want to get the wave data from a local file, ensure you have placed it inside the "nui/files" directory.
-You will also need to define your files in the `fxmanifest.lua`.
+You will also need to define your audio files in the `fxmanifest.lua`.

 ```
 local url         = "files/altar.mp3"